Trauma-Informed Approaches for Service Providers

 Establishing trusting relationships is key to becoming a trauma-informed practitioner- and boundaries and transparency are key ingredients for building trust.
 Trust is earned and takes work, time and intention.
 This course will explore strategies to help housing and service providers identify and set boundaries, coach the people they work with in setting their own boundaries, investigate opportunities for increased transparency, and develop trust and rapport with clients/tenants.
 Building on the concepts learned in the “Safe spaces and Places” course, this course will dive deeper by exploring scenarios and strategies for establishing trusting relationships.

-Session 5: Workplace Wellness: Strategies for Resilience & Thriving at Work
+Session 6: Workplace Wellness: Thriving at Work